hkniberg/ainutshell/1-main/120-the-role-of-humans.md

 1. Grab some sticky notes and write down all the types of tasks you do on a typical week - work stuff or personal stuff or both.
 Just take a look in your calendar.
 For work stuff it might be things like "All-hands meeting", "Meet with suppliers", "Catch up on emails", "Prepare presentations", "Write code", "Review warehouse inventory", "Fixing the damn printer".
 Or something very different, depending on your context.
 2. Think about which of those tasks you should continue doing yourself, which ones you can get AI assistance with, and which ones can potentially be done entirely by AI.
 Group the notes accordingly.
 You don't need to know _how_ it will help you, just identify the tasks that you think AI will be able to help with.
 The _how_ comes later.
 3. Image that you've managed to get AI help with many of these tasks.
 That will free up time, right?
 What will you do that the extra time?
-That's a nice thing to think about.What are the types of tasks you would love to have more time for?
+That's a nice thing to think about.
+What are the types of tasks you would love to have more time for?
 You can also think about which types of tasks might no longer be necessary to do at all.
 Group the notes accordingly.
 4. Take a step back, look at the board, and reflect.
 Or discuss with your team/boss/spouse/friend/etc.
 5. Decide where to start.
 Ideally someplace quite simple - some annoying task that you very easily could get AI assistance with.
 6. Experiment with how to get AI assistance with that task.
 If it turns out to be too difficult, try another one.